Financial help for students with disabilities

 If you're in financial difficulty, you may be able to claim additional financial help through the Support Fund.

 You may be able to claim Personal Independence Payment over and above Disabled Students' Allowances and other forms of student finance.
 Contact your local Jobs and Benefits office.

 Employment and Support Allowance

 You may get Employment and Support Allowance if you have an illness or disability that affects your ability to work.
-If you already this benefit, you may be able to carry on receiving it as a student.
+If you already receive this benefit, you may be able to carry on receiving it as a student.

 You can get more information about claiming benefits while studying from your local Jobs and Benefits office.

 Other forms of student finance

 Financial help for students with disabilities is paid on top of the standard student finance package.
 You can find out more about what other types of help you could get as a student, including student loans, grants and bursaries, at the following page: